VStar Entertainment Group: VStar Entertainment Group

 On April 1, 2015, Blue Star Media, LLC under the direction of Sanjay Syal as CEO purchased VEE Corporation with Egan continuing as a consultant.

 In 2015, VEE Corporation and Blue Star Media, a producer and promoter of consumer shows and events, became VStar Entertainment Group.
 In August 2015, the company agreed to partner with the Pro Football Hall of Fame for a mobile tour.
 In April 2016, Vstar hired Eric Grilly as CEO from Comcast Sports Group.

-In November 2016, Sesame Workshop announced an agreement with Feld Entertainment for a new Sesame Street Live show thus ending VStar's arena version in July 2017.
-The company continues to support and produce other Sesame Street shows at various locations and the United Service Organizations tour while still providing costumes.
+In November 2016, Sesame Workshop announced an agreement with Feld Entertainment for a new Sesame Street Live show, thus ending VStar's arena version in July 2017.
+The company continues to support and produce other Sesame Street shows for various locations, and the United Service Organizations tour, while still providing costumes.

 In January 2017, Vstar acquired Cirque Productions, based in South Florida.
 Neil Goldberg, Cirque Productions founder and Broadway director, was retained as president of Cirque Dreams.